Final Polishing for the Cobalt SS

 That's where it got challenging, because I also ended the evening with polishing the roof.

-I decided to use the roof as test subject and with Mothers' Microfiber Applicator in hand and a bottle of their Pure Polish, I went about polishing a quarter of the roof.
+I decided to use the roof as a test subject and with Mothers' Microfiber Applicator in hand and a bottle of their Pure Polish, I went about polishing a quarter of the roof.
 After completing the polish, I discovered the polish didn't remove what seemed like light scratches left behind by the dry cleaning around the opening of the sunroof.

 I figured "no big deal, I'll just call on the trusty 3M Rubbing Compound and I'll have this knocked out in a jiff."